cosmos/sdk-tutorials/academy/ibc/ibc-tao-dev.md

   }
 ```

 so both will verify the `ConnectionState`, the `ClientState` and the `ConsensusState` of the other chain.
+Note again that after this step, the connection state on chain A will update from `INIT` to `OPEN`.

 **OpenConfirm**